 3. Motivation: Because of internal communication, all levels in an organization work properly to achieve the organizational goal.
 Nobody is ignored and therefore such communication acts as a motivating factor.

 4. Development of Managerial Efficiency: Management is getting things done by others.
 Communication is the only tool in this regard.
 To influence the workers, managers must have proper knowledge regarding the workers.
 Such knowledge can only be developed through internal communication.

 5. Job Satisfaction: Employee dissatisfaction has a negative effect on job performance and therefore causes of dissatisfaction are to be identified and removed.
 Sound internal communication can help here and as a result, the employee will be inspired.

 6. Others: Moreover, the followings are also possible because of internal communication:

 - Preparation of plan and therefore execution of the plan

 - Exchange of news and views

 - Increasing morality.

-The image given above about internal communication cycle.
-This image also shown the importance of internal communication.
+The image is given above about the internal communication cycle.
+This image also showed the importance of internal communication.
 Click on the image to see it large.

 Related Content of Internal Communication: